 The Lake House is located in the northern most section of the lake where the Chattahoochee River and the Lake meet.
 It is within the dotted line circle below.
 This area is preferred by water skiers, kayakers, paddlers, rowing teams, and the like due to larger boats not being able to navigate under Clarks Bridge.
 It is just down the street from the Olympic Rowing Venue (site of the 1996 Olympics), which has many events running all year long.
 Go to the "News and Events" page of our web site for more info.

-Use the following address for the lake house (end address): Little Circle, Gainesville, GA 30506 and fill in your starting address for easy directions from Mapquest.
+Use the following address for the lake house for GPS or mapquest: Little Circle, Gainesville, GA 30506

 Just click on this link: www.mapquest.com and click the back button when done